DePaul University > Admission & Aid > Financial Aid > Financial Aid Basics

-“Financial aid” is a broad term that encompasses a variety of options, from gift aid that you don’t have to repay and loans that you do, to employment programs like work-study or assistantships.
+“Financial aid” is a broad term that encompasses a variety of options, from gift aid that you don’t have to repay and loans that you do need to repay, to employment programs like work-study or assistantships.
 Review the types of aid and their requirements.

-The Family Educational Rights and Privacy Act of 1974 (FERPA) covers the privacy of student records maintained by institutions such as DePaul.
-FERPA ensures that you can inspect your own records, correct any misinformation and determine what information, if any, that DePaul may release about you.
+Family Educational Rights and Privacy Act of 1974 (FERPA) covers the privacy of student records maintained by institutions such as DePaul.
+FERPA ensures that you can inspect your own records, correct any incorrect information, and determine what information, if any, that DePaul may release about you.
 Learn more: